Garmin 245 Review

 On a day-to-day basis you will interact with the Garmin 945 FOR SPORTS in these main areas: Organising training, executing training and analysing training results.
 And you might do that for sports other than running like riding or going to the gym.

 On the whole, Garmin has all of this SPORTS USAGE completely covered.
 It’s what Garmin do.

 There are a few chinks in what it does NOT do well.
-Firstly that is the deeper workout analyses and secondly, are the general usability issues which drag down the whole experience a little more than it should.
+Firstly that is the deeper workout analyses and secondly, are the general usability issues that drag down the whole experience a little more than they should.

 OK, let’s put some flesh on that.

 ie Here we are talking about planning, creating and scheduling workouts.
 You might do that yourself or from a plan…or not at all.

 Garmin links to the calendar from your smartphone and overlays workouts for today and the days ahead.
 So today I have a “W03D6 – Build Run” just allocated seemingly to “anytime today” (which is great) and there’s also ‘Coffee with Jim at 11:00’ and ‘Zumba at 18:30’ which is strange as I don’t do Zumba, so I’m guessing we have a family calendar somewhere on Google that Garmin has magically commandeered.